Everything that the aHUS alliance does and writes about relates to the “Rare Disease 6″.

-The Rare Disease 6 are the six issues and challenges that those with rare diseases face , not just those with aHUS, and for which clinical strategies for overcoming them are needed.
+The Rare Disease 6 are the six issues and challenges that those with rare diseases face , not just those with aHUS.
+For each clinical strategies are needed to overcoming them.

 The Rare Disease 6 are:

-Of all the six issues the least understood, and frequently misunderstood, is the disease Expert Centre yet are so vitally needed.
+Of all the six issues the least understood, and most frequently misunderstood, is the disease Expert Centre.
+Yet they are so vitally needed.
 Some may say that such centres are crucial to achieving excellence in the other five areas.

 However it is in Europe that more has been done to define what an expert centre actually is, although no official definition has yet resulted.
 EURORDIS has tried to describe what one may look like by identifying some common characteristics.
 The alliance has used these to make the composite list below of what to expect to see when looking for an aHUS Expert Centre.
 Such a centre:

-If a clinical organisation or hospital ticks all these books then the aHUS patient accessing it has the benefits of being treated by an aHUS expert centre.
+If a clinical organisation or hospital ticks all these boxes then the aHUS patient accessing it has the benefits of being treated by an aHUS expert centre.

 But even if an expert centre exists how can it be assessed as being of higher quality of service than standard?

-Again EURORDIS and other european institutions has tried to provide measures to assess quality.
+Again EURORDIS and other European institutions have attempted to provide measures to assess quality.
 These are given below split between what has been defined as soft and hard values.